Connect to Snowflake with the Snowflake Python APIs

 Copy

-In this example, you define a Snowflake connection called myconnection with the account test_account, user test_user, password credentials, and database information.
+In this example, you define a Snowflake connection named myconnection with the account test-account, user test_user, password credentials, and database information.

 Connection definitions support the same configuration options available in the Snowflake Python Connector.